rogro82/hass-variables/README.md

 *This card is available in [HACS](https://github.com/custom-components/hacs) (Home Assistant Community Store)*

-1. In the HACS store click on Integrations and then click on the plus in the right bottom corner.
-Search for hass-variables click on it and then click on INSTALL THIS REPOSITORY IN HACS.
+*1. In the HACS store click on Integrations and then click on the plus in the right bottom corner.
+Search for hass-variables click on it and then click on INSTALL THIS REPOSITORY IN HACS.*
-2. Restart Home Assistant.
+*2. Restart Home Assistant.*

-Then the `variable` custom component will be installable through HACS and you will be able to follow the future updates.
+*Then the `variable` custom component will be installable through HACS and you will be able to follow the future updates.*

 ## Configure